 - The definition of a heatwave in Scotland is when a location records a period of at least three consecutive days with maximum temperatures above 25°C, however impacts from heat can be felt for periods shorter than this.
 The Met Office provide further details and advice.

-- NHS Inform has more information about staying safe and healthy during summer.
+- NHS Inform has more information on summer health, staying safe in hot weather and coping and managing with heat illness.